chanzuckerberg/cellxgene-documentation/desktop/self-hosting/README.md

 We don't officially support web deployment, but we've offered some guidance in the following sections on ways to deploy cellxgene to the web.

+{% hint style="info" %}
+We are developing the [Data Portal](../../portal/publishing.md) to support private sharing, however publishing is not yet widely available.
+{% endhint %}

 ### General notes and cautions

 Please consider the following when deploying cellxgene in any "hosted" environment, especially where access from the broader Internet is possible: